obinnaokechukwu/introduction-to-ai-engineering/chapters/10-advanced-prompting-strategies.md

 -   **Self-Consistency:** Use for accuracy and to reduce the randomness of single-shot answers.
 -   **Tree-of-Thought:** Use for exploring complex problems with multiple possible solutions.
 -   **ReAct:** Use for dynamic problems that require information gathering.
--   **Constitutional AI:** Use to ensure safety, alignment, and ethical behavior.

 Often, the most powerful applications will **chain** these strategies together.
-For example, you might use a Tree-of-Thought approach where each "thought" is a ReAct loop, and the final synthesis is checked against a safety constitution.
+For example, you might use a Tree-of-Thought approach where each "thought" is a ReAct loop.
 By mastering these patterns, you are truly engineering with AI, not just prompting it.

 # References and Further Reading